Rina Endō

-Rina Endō (遠藤 璃菜, Endō Rina) is a Japanese actress and singer.
+Rina Endō (遠藤 璃菜, Endō Rina) is a Japanese actress, voice actress and singer.
 She started her career as child actress and is represented by AT Production.
 Besides acting in television dramas and movies, she also acts on stage and is active in voice acting.
 She has also appeared in several commercials.
 In 2012, she became one of the Ueno Zoo's Panda Ambassadors and served as a captain.